ips-ag/oidc-user-management/doc/models/UseCases.md

 ## Use Cases

+### New resource setup
-1. New resource setup, consisting of creating resource, adding permissions, creating and assigning role.
+Consists of creating resource, adding permissions, creating and assigning role.
 In the example, **ERP** resource provides customer orders, which can be access using **orders:read** permission.
 We would like to create an **Order Supervisor** role, which would have said permission, and assign it to existing user **Bob**.

 ```mermaid
 sequenceDiagram